kcaisley/frida/docs/detectors.md

 - DCDE is an increased dynamic range version DCD.
 It's being used in EDET (Koffmane, 2019)

+# For FASTRoic

+We have 512 x 512, but each of the 8 chips is responsible for a 64 x 512 region of pixels.
+Each pixel is 60 x 60 µm, so that means that the width for the 64 pixel section is 3.84 mm.
+This is much less than the maximum ~20mm full reticle size.
+But that's okay, as we can reduce our design complexity and improve yield.

+We have fourfold column readout though, so it more like we're reading a 256 wide x 128 tall pixel array.

+Each of these 256 effective columns gets an ADC, which are fit in 16x16 configuration.
+Thus each ADC is limited to 64/16=4 pixel rows.
+That means each ADC must fit a 4*60 = 240µm width, and we assume they are square, a 57600 µm² or 0.0576 mm² area.

+which takes 100ns to sample at 8-bit resolution, and that the full 64 x 512 region needs to be readout in 12.8 us frametime (78.125 kHz frame rate).

 Are cyclic ADCs used in all of these?
 When I hear 'residual' and 'algorithmic ADC', what should this mean to me?

 So what have we learned: